atanasster/grommet-controls-starter/webpack-4/README.md

 1. "module": "es6/index.js" - is the es6 version of the libraries
 2. "main": "index.js" - is the Commonjs version of the libraries

-By default, your react projects will use the es6 folders whenever you import ie:
+By default, your react projects will use the es6 folders whenever you import something from 'grommet':

+Lets use an example importing the *grommet* theme:

+1. if you have:
-`import { Box } from 'grommet';`
+`import { grommet } from 'grommet';`

     will translate into the following import:

-`import { Box } from 'grommet/es6/components/Box';`
+    `import { grommet } from 'grommet/es6/index.js';`

+    which will import the theme from the `grommet/es6/themes/grommet.js` file

-so if you do the following import
+2. if instead you have the following import

     `import { grommet } from 'grommet/themes';`

-the *grommet* theme and all its dependecies will be imported from the `commonjs` folders and will result in duplicated files bundled into your projects.
+    the *grommet* theme and all its dependecies will be imported from the `grommet/themes/grommet.js` file and the theme and all dependecies being potentially duplicated in your bundle.
+This will increase your bundle sizes, but also can result in some difficult to track issues with duplicated context providers.